 Please be aware that an early arrival does not necessarily mean patients are admitted earlier than their advised time.
-Some patients who are in the waiting room or arrive after you, may be going into another of our operating theatres with a different surgeon.
+Some patients who are in the waiting room or arrive after you, may be going into another of our Operating Theatres with a different Surgeon.

-Advise our admission staff if you are uncomfortable in the waiting room and we will look at other options to make you more comfortable.
+If at any time you feel uncomfortable in the waiting room, please advise our admission staff and we will look at other options to make you more comfortable.